YOTOV-LIMITED/support/site/docs.md

         <h2 id="api-rate-limit"><a href="#api-rate-limit" class="anchor">&infin;</a> Rate Limit</h2>
-        <p>We currently do not rate limit API requests, but may implement a system in the future.</p>
+        <p>We currently do not rate-limit API requests, but may implement a system in the future.</p>
         <!--
         <p>
-          If your account is rate limited Codecov will return a <code>HTTP 403 Rate Limited</code> status.
+          If your account is rate-limited, Codecov will return a <code>HTTP 403 Rate Limited</code> status.
           The following HTTP headers will be included on all API requests.
         </p>
         <pre class="data">X-RateLimit-Remaining: 823